 After lots playing with base ten blocks and money, we went to the algorithm.
 The first few times we worked out the problem, we used the base ten blocks so he could see how the algorithm corresponded with the base cubes.
 We then proceeded to try out a few problems without any manipulatives!!!
 When I was convinced he was understanding we moved to some fun task cards.

-Intervention 4 – Making Change Task Cards
+Intervention 4 – Counting Change Worksheets or Task Cards

-Finally, we spent the next few days working through the making change task cards and recording our work in our math journals.
-First, we began with the ones that were very simple and straight forward and progressed to the ones that required numerous steps to complete.
+Finally, we spent the next few days working on the making change task cards and recording our work in our math journals.
+First, we began with the ones that were very simple and straightforward and progressed to the ones that required numerous steps to complete.
 Even though my child’s math skills are high, he is still a six-year-old with a very short attention span.
 When he would choose a making change task card that required multiple steps, we would only do one that day.
 Many times we would start our math time off with one making change task cards, and then move onto our lesson for the day.
 I found it a great way to keep this concept fresh in his mind, but allow us to move ahead with our curriculum.

 So if you are finding that your child is struggling with making change using an algorithm, I hope these interventions will help you support them.
 Enjoy the FREE task cards, and You’ve Got This.